paretoman/votekit/tutorial/voteCasters.md

 * preferenceTallies:
   * voteFractions - the fraction of the population with a preference.
 * candidateTallies:
-  * tallyFractions - a fraction for each candidate.
   * voteFractionsByCan - the fraction of plurality votes for each candidate.
   * scoreFractionAverageByCan - the average fractional score for each candidate.
   * firstPreferenceFractions - a list of fractions of voters who ranked a candidate first, indexed by candidate.
 * pairwiseTallies:
-  * pairwiseTallyFractions - a fraction for each pair of candidates.
   * winFractionPairwise - the fraction of wins for the first of a pair of candidates.
 * votesByGeom:
   * Vote data for each voter geometry.
 A list of votesForGeom.